ALCC01/sigil/README.md

 or you are not confident that such a leak may just be caused by a bona fide implementation error.

-### Why not [`pass`][pass]?
+### Why not `pass`?
-There really isn't an answer here. `pass` is just as fine, but you may find it troublesome handling, moving and syncing its directory-based structure.
+There really isn't an answer here.  [`pass`][pass] is just as fine, but you may find it troublesome handling, moving and syncing its directory-based structure.
 In the end, Sigil follows the same philosophy of security and composeability.
 Tab completion for password names is something that is not feasible using Sigil, though.

 ### Why OTPs on a PC?